Thank you for reading our post, please rate this article at the end.

 How to Prepare for a Switchback

 Even though switchbacks allow you to cut down the effort while ascending a hill, they remain quite challenging.
-Switchbacks can be quite long, and they still have some slope.
-And as you probably know, it’s one thing to cover relatively level terrain and completely another to go up even not-too-inclined hills.
+Switchbacks can be pretty long, and they still have some slope.
+And as you probably know, it’s one thing to cover relatively level terrain and entirely another to go up even not-too-inclined hills.

 Another tip is to try to build endurance on other, simpler trails.
-While your first switchback ascent will undoubtedly be challenging, building your way up to 15-20 miles a day on a more level trail will make things much easier for yourself.
+While your first switchback ascent will undoubtedly be challenging, building up to 15-20 miles a day on a more level trail will make things much easier for you.

 Tips on Conquering Switchbacks

-Now, we want to give you a few tips on conquering switchbacks easily.
+We want to share a few tips for navigating switchbacks easily.

 The tips below apply to hiking in general.
-However, when it comes to challenging trail segments like switchbacks, you must be more careful and conscious about your resource management.
+However, when it comes to challenging trail segments such as switchbacks, you must be more mindful of resource management.

 No matter where you are, you must adapt your pace to the segment you are currently experiencing.

-With that said, let’s move on to our 5 tips on conquering switchbacks.
+With that said, let’s move on to our five tips on conquering switchbacks.

 Click here to read about the best time to hike Mount Washington